-Arianna Barone, Color & Design Expert

 Spruce up your powder room with a coat of paint on the wainscoting.
-Hues like Natural Linen 966, shown here, bring warmth and charm to the space, letting dark cabinetry and fresh greenery take center stage instead.
+Hues like Natural Linen 966, shown here on the board and batten, bring warmth and charm to the space, letting dark cabinetry and fresh greenery take center stage instead.
 Other colors we love for powder room wainscoting include:

 Upend traditional wainscoting design by pairing colorful wainscoting with a more neutral hue on the walls.
 Combinations to try include:

 Invite happiness into your home with cheery entryway wainscoting ideas.
-Try one of these combinations to up the wow factor:
+Try one of these combinations to up the wow factor—and use beadboard for a modern look:

 Upgrade your space and transform the oft-forgotten hallway with stunning wainscoting color combinations, like: